-Doing the wrong kind of work is so damaging, I’ve included it as one of the Four Foundation Leaks in Watertight Marketing.
+Doing the wrong kind of work is so damaging, I’ve included it as one of the Four Foundation Foundations in Watertight Marketing.
 Which means that learning when, and how, to say no to a potential new customer is an important skill for any growing business.
 Doing it, and doing it with grace, can actually enhance your reputation.
 Doing it poorly can put your company’s goodwill at risk.

 Why turn work down?